 Increasing economic opportunity and improving quality of life.

 Food is at the heart of every community.
 It brings families and neighbors together, defines and blends culture, nourishes health, and fuels life.
 And the system of producing, processing and distributing food creates jobs, engenders opportunity, drives innovation and productivity, and facilitates creative expression, especially in underserved rural and urban areas.
-Visit The Good Life to learn more about food access point technical assistance.
+Visit The Good Food Access Program to learn more about food access point technical assistance.

 The goal of the VetCSA is to improve the overall quality of life for veterans and their families.
 Participating veterans receive a Community Supported Agriculture (CSA) food package twice per month, for one year at no cost.
 This initiative delivers healthy foods and gives additional knowledge and skills on how to prepare them.
 Building a healthy lifestyle creates a positive effect on physical and mental health.
 The VetCSA brings veterans, families, growers and communities together, with food coming from Sprout MN and supporting regional growers and ranchers.
 This project is funded by the Minnesota Department of Veterans Affairs (MDVA) through the (2018 Cycle II) Support Our Troops (SOT) license plate fund grant program.
 Learn more about VetCSA.